seanpowell/docs/source/API_Reference/Web_API/blocks.md

+---
+layout: page
+weight: 0
+title: Blocks
+navigation:
---- layout: page weight: 0 title: Blocks navigation: show: true ---
+  show: true
+---

 This endpoint allows you to retrieve and delete entries in the Blocks list.

-{% anchor h2 %} get {% endanchor %}Retrieve a list of Blocks with
+{% anchor h2 %} get {% endanchor %}
-addresses and response codes, optionally with dates.
+Retrieve a list of Blocks with addresses and response codes, optionally with dates.

 <table class="table table-bordered table-striped">
    <tbody>